The Horns Of Venus

 The planet Venus as seen from Earth goes through phases like the moon.
 This fact became immediately obvious after the invention of the telescope.
 However, an unanswered question is whether this fact was known in antiquity?

-The diameter of Venus, at it's closest approach to the Earth, is just about at the lower theoretical limit of human visual acuity.
-Venus, when near maximum diameter, appears as a bright unblinking star, often seen low in the sky near the horizon.
+The diameter of Venus, at its closest approach to the Earth, is just about at the lower theoretical limit of human visual acuity.
+At this point, when Venus is at its maximum apparent size, it appears as a bright unblinking star, often seen low in the sky near the horizon.

 Venus was known to be different than a typical star, it was one of what the ancients called the seven wandering stars.
 We now know those to be the planets of the solar system visible from Earth by the unaided eye.
 Evidently for nearly all observers Venus was still simply a point of light.
-But there is an intriguing phrase that has appeared several times over history: The Horns Of Venus.
-One interpretation of this is that at least some ancient observers may have been aware that Venus was not simply a point of light.
+But there is an intriguing phrase that has appeared several times over history: "the horns of Venus".
+One interpretation of this is that at least some ancient observers may have been aware that Venus was more than a point of light.

 This essay will discuss the evidence, and suggest ways that the theory can be tested today.

 In mythology the planet Venus is often closely associated with the goddess Venus (also Aphrodite, and earlier, Ishtar).
 Depictions of the goddess sometimes include horns.
-Texts from the era refer to the "The Horns Of Venus", not to a crescent or arc.
+Texts from the era refer to the horns of Venus, not to a crescent or arc.
 If the crescent were clearly visible, one might expect it to be described more directly.
+This suggests that when crescent shapes do appear in ancient art, they are most likely depictions of the Moon, not Venus.

-The crescent, or even any non-point shape of Venus, is not clearly mentioned in ancient texts, suggesting that if it was observed, it was likely not very obvious or repeatable.
+The crescent, or any non-point shape of Venus, is not clearly mentioned in ancient texts, suggesting that if it was observed, it was likely rare, difficult to see, or not easily repeatable.

 This was a topic of discussion over 100 years ago, in astronomical journals and has been discussed a few times since, but always with only anecdotal evidence offered.